Jackson's Military Road: Description

 From Columbia, Tennessee, the Military Road passed through Lawrenceburg and crossed the Tennessee River at Florence, Alabama.
+Jackson and his friends at the Cypress Land Company hoped to have a United States Armory, including an arsenal, cannon foundry, and supply depot, built along the road at Florence at the foot of the Muscle Shoals.
+He proposed sites at Cypress Creek and Shoals Creek in Lauderdale County, and these were surveyed by the United States in 1817, 1823, and 1828.
+Jackson thought a 30000 acre tract would suffice for the armory.
+However, the armory for the southern states never came to pass and nothing was built at either site.

 Byler Road branched off of the Military Road in Lauderdale County, Alabama.
 The road then intersected the Gaines Trace at Russellville, Alabama (where it still exists as Jackson Avenue).
 It cut cross-country through what was the territory of the Choctaw Nation, in what later developed as the states of Alabama and Mississippi.

 In Hamilton, Alabama, "Military Street" marks the route of the Military Road.
 The road crossed the Tombigbee River in Columbus, Mississippi; the route still exists in that town and still bears the name "Military Road" from the Alabama border to downtown.
 West of the Tombigbee, the road passed through lands later assigned to Lowndes, Noxubee, Kemper, Newton, Jasper, Jones, Marion, and Pearl River counties, before crossing into Louisiana at the Pearl River 20 mi west of today's Poplarville, Mississippi.
 The road continued directly from the future site of Bogalusa, Louisiana, to Madisonville, Louisiana, on the north shore of Lake Pontchartrain.

 Jackson's Military Road declined in importance in the 1840s due to disrepair and the difficulty of keeping it passable through the swamps of the Noxubee River.
 It was largely replaced by the Robinson Road.
 (Available information about Robinson Road is scant, but it apparently linked Columbus, Mississippi, and Jackson, the city which was designated in the early 1820s as Mississippi's capital.)

 The route later became part of the Jackson Highway.